 One Flew Over the Cuckoo’s Nest is probably my favorite movie of all time.
 There’s nothing before or since that mixes tragedy and humor so gracefully.
 But I’m a horror movie nut and a Criterion nerd.
 I love the French New Wave (Godard, Truffaut, Melville) and a lot of Japanese New Wave films, old and contemporary gangster films, anything Kubrick, and Wong Kar-wai.

-From Greenlight Bookstore and their Indies First program.
+From Books of Wonder.
 Note your personalization preferences in the “order comments” box.

 Partly, I think, my whacked out time at Yale Drama.
 And also my (fairly limited) time on movie and TV sets as an actor.
 I was inspired by Hammer Horror.
 They were this British production company that made classic monster movies in the 50s and 60s (although, technically, the company still exists).
 Hammer introduced the world to actors like Oliver Reed, Peter Cushing (from Star Wars), and Christopher Lee.
 Lee would always play Dracula wearing this cheesy silk cape.
 He was great, though.
 Very moody, but not particularly scary.
 He always looked more like the maître d’ at a steak house in New Jersey than a vampire.